raccoongang/openprocurement.auctions.lease/docs/source/tutorial.rst

 Bidders can reactivate their bids.

-Organizer can edit procedure only during *rectificationPeriod*.
+Organizer can edit a procedure only during *rectificationPeriod*.

 When this period ends 403 error will be returned on editing attempt: